SahakyanLab/NucleicAcidsQM/README.md

 Research and development code for MM and QM modelling on nucleic acids.

 (1) Run main.R
-a) DNA model generation according to secence.txt.
+a) DNA model generation according to sequence.txt.
 b) Molecular mechanics (MM) and semi-quantum mechanical (QM) optimization.
 c) Single point calculation and Curves+ calculation for electronic and geometric features.
 d) Summary of features are put at ./data directory.